 The cast of Kim Possible mostly manages to save the movie’s shallow plot from falling totally flat.
 Despite Stanely and crew’s best efforts, however, there is a lot of misplaced melodrama.
 Kim realizing that she’s more than her accomplishments, that she can be a good person without being good at everything, would have more impact were it not for the grandiose plot twist in the latter half of the movie.

-Though a few plot road bumps persist, Kim Possible manages heartwarming ending, goofy and endearing characters, and a whole lotta wonderful corniness.
+Though a few plot road bumps persist, Kim Possible manages a heartwarming ending, goofy and endearing characters, and a whole lotta wonderful corniness.
 It pays acceptable tribute to both the cartoon and the Disney Channel Original Movies that came before it — just as long as you keep in mind that it’s a tribute, and nothing more.